 Should you desire to leave your pup with us past the age of 12 weeks, please be aware we do charge a boarding fee of $10 per day and the owner becomes responsible for all medical fees.
-Any pup not being flown or picked up remaining longer than 12 weeks must be paid for in full along with any anticipated boarding fees.
+Any pup remaining longer than 12 weeks must be paid for in full along with any anticipated boarding fees.

 Since the pups are considered sold at time of deposit, the deposit is nonrefundable.
 The deposit will ONLY be refunded if the puppy you choose becomes sick, injured or dies prior to pick up or shipment.
 We do understand that life situations can change and should you need to postpone accepting a pup, we will hold your application, fee, and deposit for a future litter of your choosing.